bureauofthefiscalservice/federalfinancialmanagement/business-exchange-standards.md

   </tr>
   <tr>
     <td>LegalEntityForeignProvinceName</td>
-    <td>For foreign recipients only: name of the state or province in which the awardee or recipient�s legal business address is located.</td>
+    <td>For foreign recipients only: name of the state or province in which the awardee or recipient's legal business address is located.</td>
     <td>For foreign entities only: name of the state or province in which the entity's legal business address is located.</td>
     <td>Recommend generalizing this definition so that it can be used for both payee and payer entities.</td>
     <td><a href="https://github.com/bureauofthefiscalservice/federalfinancialmanagement/issues/28">Provide Feedback</a></td>